slu-soc1120/syllabus/docs/grading.md

 Over the course of the semester, there will be four short exercises that ask you to link data to your own personal experiences.
 Data for these exercises will be drawn primarily from <a href = "http://ezp.slu.edu/login?url=http://www.socialexplorer.com/ezproxy" target = "_blank">Social Explorer</a>, a tool that makes it easy to find demographic data about various places in the United States.
 These reflections should be approximately 1-2 paragraphs in length.

-Additional details and a sample assignment will be made available via Blackboard.
+Additional details and a sample assignment will be made available via Canvas.
 Each Sociological Experience is worth 20 points, and will be assessed using a scale that awards full, partial, or no credit (see [Grading](grading.html)).
 Assignments are due by the beginning of class on the due date.

 Due dates for the Sociological Experiences are as follows:

-  1. Sociological Experience 1 - High School - **Wednesday, February 24**
+  1. Sociological Experience 1 - High School - **Tuesday, September 21**
-  2. Sociological Experience 2 - Socioeconomic Status - **Wednesday, March 17**
+  2. Sociological Experience 2 - Socioeconomic Status - **Tuesday, October 12**
-  3. Sociological Experience 3 - Segregation - **Monday, April 12**
+  3. Sociological Experience 3 - Segregation - **Thursday, November 11**
-  4. Sociological Experience 4 - St. Louis - **Wednesday, April 28**
+  4. Sociological Experience 4 - St. Louis - **Thursday, December 2**

-### QHQ Papers
+### *Mama* Papers

 \begin{rmdtip}
 QHQ Papers are worth 150 points, or \textbf{25.4\%} of your final grade
 \end{rmdtip}

-Each student will write a QHQ reflection paper on three chapters (one chapter per discussion period) of *Mama Might Be Better Off Dead* (Abraham 1993).
+Each student will write a reflection paper on three chapters (one chapter per discussion period) of *Mama Might Be Better Off Dead* (Abraham 1993).
 These reflection papers will integrate previous lecture material and readings to understand the cycle of events described in the book.

-Additional details and a grading rubric will be available on Blackboard.
-QHQ Paper 1 is ungraded.
-If it is not turned in or not taking seriously, however, a deduction of 3% will be applied to your final grade.
-QHQ Papers 2 and 3 each count for 75 points.
+Additional details and a grading rubric will be available on Canvas.
 Papers must be completed and submitted by the beginning of class on the date due.
+Each paper is worth 50 points.

 Due dates for the QHQs are as follows:

-  1. QHQ Paper 1 - **Wednesday, March 24**
+  1. *Mama* Paper 1 - **Thursday, October 14**
-  2. QHQ Paper 2 - **Monday, April 19**
+  2. *Mama* Paper 2 - **Thursday, November 18**
-  3. QHQ Paper 3 - **Monday, May 3**
+  3. *Mama* Paper 3 - **Tuesday, December 7**

 ### Quizzes